Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 So where did Steve Jobs really leave us, and how far had Apple come?

-- iTunes changed the way we buy music.
-The AppStore launched a new industry on its own.
+- iTunes changed the way we buy or listen to music, and the App Store launched a new industry all on its own.

 Look around you, and you'll see Steve Jobs' legacy everywhere.